Airstream Touring Coach Interstate 19 2023 LPG System User Manual

 WARNING

 Only certified LPG suppliers should fill the LPG tank.
-Turn the remote gas supply switch off before filling or refilling LPG tank.
+Turn the remote gas supply switch off before filling or refilling the LPG tank.

 A remote switch for shutting off the gas to all appliances is located in the rear passenger’s side compartment.
 The switch activates an electric solenoid which opens and closes, shutting the gas off at the tank.
 This switch should be turned off during the filling of the LPG tank or when LP is not needed to fuel appliances.
 Gas lines should be checked periodically for leaks with ammonia-free soapy water.